mindc/showmetheshell/README.md

 - Using IO::Tty::Util over IO::Pty
 	IO::Pty create pipe only with already opened terminal.

-	You dont't have controll with terminal you connect to.
+	You dont't have controll with which terminal you connect to.

 	If you open more then one connection, strange things happens (like ghost terminals)